Sign in

 Ask Fintool Equity Research AI

-Kevin Cassidy's questions to Penguin Solutions Inc (PENG) leadership
+Kevin Cassidy's questions to Penguin Solutions (PENG) leadership

-Kevin Cassidy's questions to Penguin Solutions Inc (PENG) leadership • Q3 2025
+Kevin Cassidy's questions to Penguin Solutions (PENG) leadership • Q3 2025

 Question

-Kevin Cassidy of Rosenblatt Securities inquired about the five new customer bookings in the Advanced Computing segment, asking about their origin (partnerships vs. direct), the sales cycle length, and the mix of hardware versus software and services.
-He also asked for more details on the progress of the collaboration with SK Telecom.
+Kevin Cassidy of Rosenblatt Securities inquired about the five new customer bookings in Advanced Computing, asking about their origin (partnerships vs. direct), sales cycle length, and the mix of hardware versus software and services.
+He also requested more details on the strategic collaboration with SK Telecom, including its geographic scope and specific opportunities being pursued.

 Answer